MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-224-update.md

 ### Disable a check

-We are making debugging checks less tedious.
+We made debugging checks less tedious.
 Sometimes, an Invoke Azure Function or Invoke REST API check doesn't work correctly, and you need to fix it.
 Previously, you had to delete such checks, to prevent them from erroneously blocking a deployment.
 Once you fixed the check, you had to add it back and configure it correctly, making sure all the required headers are set or the query parameters are correct.
 This is tedious.

 Now, you can just disable a check.
 The disabled check will not run in subsequent check suite evaluations.